 Overhead Wiring | |||||||

-depth description of Overhead Plant In the early days of the telephone all cabling, once it had left the subscribers premises, went overhead back to the exchange.
+| Click here for an indepth description of Overhead Plant In the early days of the telephone all cabling, once it had left the subscribers premises, went overhead back to the exchange.
 Originally this would have gone straight back to the exchange but as telephone numbers grew, so did the number of wires.
 Each line consisted of two wires and these were run to poles and tied to insulators.
 The wires became a spiders nest on top of the exchange buildings and was unsightly.
 Poles in towns soon became over laden and wires could come into contact with trolley bus wires.
 So the wiring from the exchange to a local or distant distribution point went underground.
 Helped by technology the wires were reduced in size and underground cables became cheaper and more reliable.
 Today the overhead distribution is generally fed from a local pole to a building.
 Pole routes are a thing of the past in most places, but where the route is long it may still be cost beneficial to run the wires overhead.
 Open copper/cadmium wires are no longer used as a twin wire cable called dropwire took over.
-This was replaced in the 1980's with a 4 wire cable that also consisted of steel strengthening wires.
+Original dropwire was of a figure of eight configuration and the conductors were made of copper coated steel.
+Original dropwire was prone to noise due to rusting of the steel conductors and was replaced in the 1980's with a 4 wire (copper conductors) dropwire that also contained a number of steel strengthening wires.

 Smallish wire derrick on the roof of an Exchange